 The UK Safer Internet Centre is funded under the Connecting Europe Facility (CEF) programme of the European Commission.
 As such we contribute to the Better Internet for Kids (BIK) core service platform to share resources, services and practices between the European Safer Internet Centres and advice and information about a better internet to the general public.
 In line with the European Commission's Better Internet for Kids strategy, the key vision behind the BIK core service platform is to create a better internet for children and young people.

 Read about the work we do in our Public Report:

-As we embark on our fifth phase of co-funding from the European Commission, we look back at the achievements of the Centre in the thirty months to December 2018 in our end-of-phase report.
+As we embark on our fifth phase of co-funding from the European Commission, we look back at the achievements of the Centre in the last two years to December 2020 in our end-of-phase report.